-Welcome to our beautiful Law Libraries located on the Lansing, Auburn Hills, and Grand Rapids campuses in Michigan, and the Tampa Bay campus in Florida.
+(Suspended) Welcome to our beautiful Law Libraries located on the Lansing campus in Michigan, and the Tampa Bay campus in Florida.
 The libraries are open to all WMU-Cooley students, faculty and staff; alumni, members of the bar, WMU undergraduate, graduate students and faculty; members of the public and students from other law schools with a need to conduct legal research.

 The Brennan Law Library (Lansing location) of the WMU-Cooley Law School is a congressionally designated depository for U.S. Government Documents.
 Public access to the government documents is guaranteed by public law (Title 44 of the U.S.C.)

 It is our pleasure to be able to assist you in your legal research needs.
 With libraries in multiple locations, we offer students, faculty, members of the bar, the general public and students from other law schools access to a wealth of information in which to conduct research.
 A combined collection of over 700,000 volumes and many miles of shelving serve as a treasure trove for the legal researcher.